AuraPoint/lolipopoffline/README.md

 # Lolipop: Offline
-This program uses a lot of code fromLolipop: Offline to build, Mostly because me
+This program uses a lot of code from Wrapper: Offline to build, Mostly because me
 (RedBoi/SilverStudios#8423) could not figure out some very complicated things, for example: getting a localhost link.
 But there are some cool features and a more costomizable space to make your videos! it is kinda using to much data but it was the best i can do.